akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 ...
 Welcome back!

 At the very first I will give you an overview over all the main software I used in the process.
 Needless to say that I guarantee nothing.
 Nor do I support the things we will create here.
-It is allways a good idea to checkout the respective Community Forum if you get stuck.
+It is allways a good idea to check out the respective Community Forum if you get stuck.

 [Chapter 1.: A bunch of tools we need to get up and running](softwarestack.md)